yingyong11/Paper/README.md

 <br>

 ### 5. Deliverables and Benefits
-*
+* A deliberable of project is expected to be a database file for a total of 5 freight indexes data.
-* Efficiency of pricing tasks is expected to improve when an integrated channel that can be inquired about the entire freight index is created
+* The efficiency of pricing tasks will be increased as indexes data can be viewed and managed in one integrated channel.
 <br>

 ### 6. Project Team : Hyuncheol Ryu(PM)